 Teasdale was a leading figure in fields including naturalism and engineering and used a type of photography called cyanotype, which is still used today to create architectural blueprints.
 Chris even recreated that process, developing his own modern cyanotype.

-He said: “Washington Teasdale was a remarkable person with a truly incredible mind and it was amazing to think that I was sitting in pretty much the same place, taking the same photo he did all those years ago.
+“Washington Teasdale was a remarkable person with a truly incredible mind and it was amazing to think that I was sitting in pretty much the same place, taking the same photo he did all those years ago.

 “Museum Selfie Day is a really fun and imaginative way of showcasing Leeds alongside collections and venues from across the world.
 It’s also a real tribute to Teasdale and his extraordinary accomplishments that we’re still being inspired by his work more than 130 years later.”